Comparing Metal Fabrication Methods

 Investment Casting vs. Metal Fabrication

 Metal fabrications are metal structures produced by cutting, bending, and welding multiple pieces of material together.
-This method produces increased steps, and results in a higher scrap rate.
-The increase in wasted materials, along with increased labor time, causes metal fabrications to be expensive and time consuming.
+This method involves many steps and often results in a higher scrap rate.
+The increase in wasted materials, along with increased labor time, causes metal fabrications to be expensive and time-consuming.

-A fine-tuned Investment casting method can cut down labor time, while providing a continuous part that delivers a clean and consistent look to the end user.
+A fine-tuned investment casting method produces reliable parts and consistently delivers a clean look to the end user.
 The reduction of labor time also reduces lead times and all applicable costs.
 Casting consistency can also lead to lower scrap rates, which can lower your overall metal fabrication costs even further.

 Investment Cast | Metal Fabrication | |